K-I-Nayeem-dev/Smak/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Contact
-For inquiries or collaborations, please contact [Your Name] at [your@email.com].
+For any inquiries or issues, please contact Kamrul Islam Nayeem at kamrulnayeem019@gmail.com.

-## Website
-Visit our website [Your Website URL] to learn more about our agency and services.